ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 #### What and Where is the scans folder?

 The scans folder is where the schematics are saved after performing a scan using the scan tool in Minecolonies.
-This is a client side only directory which is located in Minecraft's folder under: `*/minecolonies/scans/`.
-Freshly scanned schematics can be found in `*/minecolonies/scans/new/` unless they have been renamed in game.
+This is a client side only directory which is located in Minecraft's folder under: `*/structurize/scans/`.
+Freshly scanned schematics can be found in `*/structurize/scans/new/` unless they have been renamed in game.
 This directory is shared between all your Single Player games and Multi Player games.

 #### Where is the schematic folder?

-Custom schematics need to be copied inside the schematic folder: `*\minecolonies\schematics\` (or `*\minecolonies\schematics\` for Mac and Linux).
+Custom schematics need to be copied inside the schematic folder: `*\structurize\schematics\` (or `*\structurize\schematics\` for Mac and Linux).

 The location of this folder depends of the type of game:

 - For a Single Player game, there are 2 possible locations:
-  * In the world folder: `*/minecraft/saves/(World Name)/minecolonies/schematics/`
+  * In the world folder: `*/minecraft/saves/(World Name)/structurize/schematics/`
     + **Note:** Use this directory when you want to use custom schematics restricted to the world.
 When this directory exists (even empty), minecolonies will completely ignore the other directory.
-  * In the Minecraft's folder: `*/minecraft/minecolonies/schematics/`
+  * In the Minecraft's folder: `*/minecraft/structurize/schematics/`
     + **Note:** Use this folder when you want to have the same custom schematics across multiple worlds.
 - For a Multiplayer game, the schematics are always loaded from the world's directory under: `*/minecolonies/schematics/` directory.

 #### I have a "*/minecolonies/01e6a291-8a01-4763-bcae-f3a8797b1d52/cache/" folder, what is that for?

 When playing on a server, the server needs to send the schematics to the players so that the build tool's preview works.
-Those schematics are saved in Minecraft's directory under `*/minecolonies/{ServerUUID}/cache/`, where ServerUUID is the unique identifier of the server.
+Those schematics are saved in Minecraft's directory under `*/structurize/{ServerUUID}/cache/`, where ServerUUID is the unique identifier of the server.
 Those directories can be safely removed as they are automatically created by the server when needed.

 #### How to create custom huts?